ningg/ningg.github.com/_posts/blog/2014-11-21-ganglia-manual.md

 	% gmond --default_config > gmond.conf

-would create a file gmond.conf which you can then edit to taste and copy to /etc/ganglia/gmond.conf or elsewhere.
+would create a file `gmond.conf` which you can then edit to taste and copy to `/etc/ganglia/gmond.conf` or elsewhere.

-To start gmond with a configuration file other then /etc/ganglia/gmond.conf, simply specify the configuration file location by running
+To start gmond with a configuration file other then `/etc/ganglia/gmond.conf`, simply specify the configuration file location by running

 	% gmond --config /my/ganglia/configs/custom.conf